-- (1) All processors that are correct in e' are also correct in e. - (2) The types of faults exhibited by the faulty processors are the same in e' as in e. - (3) Every state transition of a correct processor in e is simulated by the corresponding correct processor in e'.
+- (1) all processors which are correct in e' are also correct in e; - (2) the types of faults exhibited by the faulty processors are the same in e' as in e; - (3) every state transition of a correct processor in c is simulated by the corresponding correct processor in e'.

-Since algorithm A is assumed to be a t-resilient consensus protocol for the basic round model, consensus is eventually reached in e, and so in e', as needed.
+Since A is assumed to be a t-resilient consensus protocol for the basic round model, consensus is eventually reached in e, and so in e', as needed.

-By applying the transformation just described to Algorithms 1-3, we obtain Algorithms $1^{1}-3^{1}$, respectively.
-We immediately obtain the following result:
+By applying the transformation just described to Algorithms 1-4, we obtain algorithms $1^{1}-4^{1}$ respectively.
+We immediately obtain the following result.

-THEOREM 4.1.
+Theorem 4.1.
 Assume that processors are completely synchronous ($\Phi = 1$) and communication is partially synchronous (Δ holds eventually).

-- (a) For the fail-stop or omission fault model, if $N \ge 2t + 1$, then Algorithm 11 achieves consistency, strong unanimity, and termination for an arbitrary value domain. - (b) For the authenticated Byzantine fault model, if $N \ge 3t + 1$, then Algorithm 2^1 achieves consistency, strong unanimity, and termination for an arbitrary value domain.

-(c) For the unauthenticated Byzantine fault model, if $N \ge 3t + 1$, then Algorithm 3^1 achieves consistency, strong unanimity, and termination for an arbitrary value domain.
+- (a) For the fail-stop or omission fault model, if $N \ge 2t+1$, then Algorithm 11 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (b) For the authenticated Byzantine fault model, if N ≥ 3t+1, then Algorithm 21 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (c) For the unauthenticated Byzantine fault model, if $N \ge 4t+1$, then Algorithm 31 achieves consistency, termination and strong unanimity for an arbitrary value domain. - (d) For the unauthenticated Byzantine fault model, if $N \ge 3t+1$, then Algorithm 41 achieves consistency, termination and strong unanimity for an arbitrary value domain.

-It is easy to see that Algorithms 11 and 21 guarantee that decisions are reached by all correct processors within time $4(N + 1)(N + \Delta)$ after GST.
-The corresponding bound for Algorithm 31 is $6(N + 1)(N + \Delta)$.
-Thus, the time for Algorithms 11-31 is bounded above by GST plus a polynomial in N and Δ .
+It is easy to see that Algorithms 1^1 and 2^1 guarantee that decisions are reached by all correct processors within time $4(N+1)(N+\Delta)$ after GST.
+The corresponding bound for Algorithm 3^1 is $5(N+1)(N+\Delta)$.
+For Algorithm 4^1 , an upper bound of GST+7(P+1)(N+ Δ) holds, where P is approximately N^t.
+Thus, the time for Algorithms 1^1-3^1 is bounded above by GST plus a polynomial in N and Δ , while the time for Algorithm 4^1 is bounded above by GST plus a quantity which is exponential in t.
 Remark 1 at the end of Section 3 shows how these time bounds can be improved.
-As mentioned in the Introduction, these bounds also give the time after GST when Δ can stop holding again.